Particular/docs.particular.net/monitoring/heartbeats/in-servicepulse.md

 ## Removing endpoints

-When an endpoint has been decommissioned and should no longer be displayed in ServicePulse it can be deleted.
-From the Endpoint Heartbeats screen next to an endpoint name a trash bin icon should be visible allowing to remove the endpoint from ServicePulse.
+When an endpoint has been decommissioned and should no longer be displayed in ServicePulse it can be removed.
+From the Endpoint Heartbeats screen, click the trash bin icon next to an endpoint's name to remove it from ServicePulse.

 NOTE: This feature requires ServicePulse version 1.23 or higher and ServiceControl version 4.4 or higher.